raspberrypilearning/i-made-you-a-book/en/step_5.md

 ## Upgrade your project

 If you have time, you can upgrade your project.
-You might have ideas about what to add already, or you might want to go back to the **Introduction** and look at other projects again for more inspiration.
+You might have ideas about what to add already, you could:

-You could:
 - Add more code to your sprites
 - Add another sprite
 - Record a sound